ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Note that the items counted here certainly do not have IP address and are not individually connected to the network.
-They may be connected to internal buses, via serial links, blue tooth and so on.
+They may be connected to internal buses, via serial links, Bluetooth and so on.
 This is not the same problem as sizing IP addresses.

 | People     | Devices / Person | Subsystems / Device | Database Portion | Database Size           |